capstone-engine/capstone/CONTRIBUTING.md

 Updating an Architecture
 ------------------------

-The update tool for Capstone is called `auto-sync` and can be found in `suite/auto-sync`.
+The update tool for Capstone is called `Auto-Sync` and can be found in `suite/auto-sync`.

 Not all architectures are supported yet.
 Run `suite/auto-sync/Updater/ASUpdater.py -h` to get a list of currently supported architectures.

-The documentation how to update with `auto-sync` or refactor an architecture module can be found in [docs/AutoSync.md](docs/AutoSync.md).
+The documentation how to update with `Auto-Sync` or refactor an architecture module can be found in [suite/auto-sync/README.md](suite/auto-sync/README.md).

-If a module does not support `auto-sync` yet, it is highly recommended to refactor it instead of attempting to update it manually.
+If a module does not support `Auto-Sync` yet, it is highly recommended to refactor it instead of attempting to update it manually.
 Refactoring will take less time and updates it during the procedure.